SAP/ui5-uiveri5/docs/config/plugins.md

 'ALL'
 ```

 The default log level is `'SEVERE'`.
-This means that if you enable the `browserLogsPlugin`,
-all browser errors logs will be logged to the UIVeri5 command output.
+This means that all browser errors logs will be logged to the UIVeri5 command output.

 Note that this relies on a relatively new webdriver specification that is still implemented differently for each browser.
 For more information, check out the [`selenium-webdriver` documentation](https://github.com/SeleniumHQ/selenium/wiki/Logging).